 Eating More Fruits and Vegetables Reduces the Chance of Getting PAD

 A recent study shows that including more fruits and vegetables in your diet may help keep your leg arteries free of blockages.
-That’s good news for patients who suffer from peripheral artery disease (PAD).
+That’s good news for patients with peripheral artery disease (PAD).

-A change to a healthy diet has been long recommended for patients with PAD.
-However, researchers in the recent study specifically targeted the increase of fruits and vegetables and how it reduces the chances of peripheral vascular disease.
+A change to a healthy diet has long been recommended for patients with PAD.
+However, researchers in a recent study specifically targeted the increase in fruits and vegetables and how it reduces the chances of peripheral vascular disease.

 Researchers from New York University School of Medicine analyzed data from 3.7 million people, average age 64.
 They found that those who ate three or more servings of fruits and vegetables a day had an 18 percent reduced risk of peripheral artery disease.

 The findings were published earlier this year in the journal Arteriosclerosis, Thrombosis and Vascular Biology.
-The research was partially funded by the National Heart and Lung Blood Institute of the National Institutes of Health.
+The National Heart and Lung Blood Institute of the National Institutes of Health partially funded the research.

 Previous studies have linked lower fruit and vegetable intake with an increased risk of heart disease and stroke.
-However, there has been little research into the connection between fruit and vegetable consumption and peripheral artery disease.
-Only an association, rather than a cause-and-effect link has been studied.
+However, little research has been done into the connection between fruit and vegetable consumption and peripheral artery disease.
+Only an association, rather than a cause-and-effect link, has been studied.

 “Our current study provides important information to the public that something as simple as adding more fruits and vegetables to your diet could have a major impact on the prevalence of life-altering peripheral artery disease,” said study co-author Dr. Jeffrey Berger.